puyaalexxx/devhunters-fw/README.md

 1. As a plugin
     - Clone the repository: **`git clone https://github.com/puyaalexxx/devhunters-fw.git`**
+    - Open the folder in a terminal and run **`make init`** - this will install all Composer and npm packages for production and generate minified main.js and main.css files.
+See <a href="#makefile">MakeFile</a> Section.
     - Install it as
       a [WordPress Plugin](https://www.wpbeginner.com/beginners-guide/step-by-step-guide-to-install-a-wordpress-plugin-for-beginners/)
 2. As a composer package